RaytingSec/Scripts/README.md

 Bash-Scripts
 ============

+DESCRIPTION

-Bash scripts written primarily to automate, streamline, and assist with tasks on my Linux machines
+This repository has scripts for both Windows and Linux systems.
+They are primarily to automate, streamline, and assist with tasks on my machines.

+DIRECTORIES

+Bash
-These should be run only if the code has been reviewed and is compatible with your system.
+Linux, Debian to be precise, scripts that should be run only if the code has been reviewed and is compatible with your system.
 A varying degree of manual editing is also needed to get these working, i.e. server URLs.

-update:
-Simple script that automates the apt-get update and upgrade command.
-Should be fully working "out of the box".

-backup:
-Currently broken and will be fixed!
-Takes predefined directories and files and compresses into a timestamped tar.
-It comes preloaded to backup most files for apache2, fail2ban, and openssh.

-firstboot:
-Automates setting up a new Linux machine.
-Check contents and know what you're doing before running this yourself.
-Not fully tested.

-raydartools:
-Common commands I use with my server.
-Not actually very practical, but saves some finger movement and memorization.

-wgetter:
-A simple script that loops through designated URLs and applies the wget command to simultaneously download a series files in the background.
-For example, I used it to download a podcast archive.
-Coding on the user's part is REQURIED and will not work as-is.
+Win32
+I named this Batch, but it was too similar to Bash.
+These are Batch scripts that interact with the Windows shell.
+They're simple and probably won't be further developed.

 More to come!